 Every five years emissions are disaggregated at regional and provincial level and figures are compared with results obtained by regional bottom up inventories.
 PM10 emissions disaggregated at local level are also used as input for air quality modelling.
-The distribution of PM10 emissions from the industrial processes sector at NUTS3 level (ISPRA, 2009) for 2005 is reported in Figure 4.1.
+The distribution of PM10 emissions from the industrial processes sector at NUTS3 level (ISPRA, 2009) for 2005 is reported in Figure 4.1, next update of distribution of emissions at local level is scheduled for the present year the resulting map (related to year 2010) will be available in the next submission.